Pre-Kindergarten

 Social Studies

-For children in Pre-Kindergarten, “social studies” consists of the exploration of the cultural society in which we live.
+For children in Pre-Kindergarten, “social studies” consists of exploring the cultural society in which we live.
 Embedded in their culture(s) are the many things that determine how and with whom they spend their time, including, but not limited to, the configuration of families, members of the community they see (firefighters, police, the postman, etc.), the physical space they experience (beach, forest, city, etc.), the holidays they celebrate and what they do for fun.

 Music